terra-ops/terra-app/docs/roadmap.md

 - `terra environment:scale`  *Complete*

   This command will scale an environment to an arbitrary number, at the moment.
-It currently uses `docker-compose scale` to create additional "app" containers.
+It currently uses `docker-compose scale` to create additional "project" containers.
 It automatically restarts the `load` container so that it includes the new containers in it's server list.

   This command would only be possible with the `DockerEnvironmentFactory`, and would have to take on other forms for any other environment provider.